warner/q-runtime/README.rst

 different things with it).

 The other simple power to grant is an empty object (or ``None`` in python).
 This gives the child no power (not even memory).
-The only side-effects that the child will be able to cause will be through messages sent to it.
+The only way for the child to affect the world is if you pass it an argument that contains power, or if you act upon the value it returns.
 This is like the DeepFrozen auditor in E.

 Other forms of power can be granted by passing other things as the second argument of ``make_object``. ``newpower`` is parsed to figure out what the